Windows Protected your PC: Dealing with Windows SmartScreen on Installation

 Summary

 At the end of the day SmartScreen is just something developers and end users have to put up with.
-It's frustrating that Microsoft has taken such an aggressive approach with SmartScreen rather than providing a more productive approach of providing a Warning Screen with more information and a clearer way to allow for bypassing the warnings.
+It's frustrating that Microsoft has taken such an aggressive approach with SmartScreen rather than providing a more productive approach of providing a Warning Screen with more information and a clearer way to allow for bypassing the warnings when you are sure you want to install anyway.

 But alas here we are...